O2 ABC Glasgow

 Taken over by the Associated British Cinemas(ABC) chain in 1929, they commissioned architect Charles J. McNair to alter the building into a ‘Super Cinema’.
 The Regal Cinema was opened on 13th November 1929 with Al Jolson in “The Singing Fool”.
 Seating was provided for 2,359 in stalls and circle levels.
 There were three large panels on the splay walls each side of the proscenium, each having painted murals of autumnal scenes.
 The Regal Cinema was equipped with a Compton 3Manual/12Ranks organ.
 It also had a large restaurant, for the convenience of its patrons.

 When a wide-screen was installed in 1955, the proscenium and side splay-walls were given a modern style makeover.
-In October 1967, the Regal Cinema was re-named ABC 1, and a new construction was built adjacent on the right-hand side of the building which contained ABC 2.
+In October 1967, the Regal Cinema was re-named ABC 1, and a new construction was built adjacent on the right-hand side of the building which contained ABC 2 which opened 19th October 1967 with “Far From the Madding Crowd”.
 This was a 922-seat stadium style cinema, designed by architect C.J.
 Foster.

 In 1979, the original ABC 1 screen was closed for conversion into a four screen cinema, and the complex re-opened as the ABC Film Centre on 13th December 1979.
 Screen 1 (former circle) seated 970, Screen 2 remained untouched as the 1967 new-build, Screen 3 (former centre stalls) seated 384, Screen 4 (former right stalls) seated 206 and Screen 5 (former left stalls) seated 194.